 GO FOR THE GREEN

 Go for the Green is a month-long energy-saving competition between residential communities at Western.
-During the month of February, on-campus communities compete to see who can reduce the most energy consumption compared to previous years.
+From January 9 to Earth Day (April 22), communities compete to see who can reduce the most energy consumption compared to previous years.
 Learn more at Go for the Green!

 OUR MISSION